eCarlsson-r/PayrollManagementLaravel/README.md

+# Payroll Management System
-Need to manage the payroll for a company with employees and managers?
+The right solution in managing the payroll for a company with employees and managers.

-This is the right solution for you where you (as the admin) and your subordinates can do the following :
+## User Stories
 - Employees/managers/admin log in to and log out from the system
 - Employees/managers/admin view their profile
 - Employees/managers/admin modify their own profile details